iainlane/octoflux/README.md

 * Include Grafana dashboards here, and provision them when deploying to Kubernetes.
 * Add some prometheus rules to alert if this breaks.
+* Any kind of testing.
+Sorry about that.